Bosnian Girl

 Bosnian Girl is a discriminator artwork by a visual artist Šejla Kamerić that started in 2003 as a public project consisting of postcards, posters, billboards, that is exhibited either as an intervention into public space or as a black and white photograph in various dimensions.
 It was done in collaboration with photographer Tarik Samarah.
+The title of the project is derived from an inscription in a bunker left by Dutchbat troops, reading "No teeth...?
+A mustache...?
+Smel [sic] like shit...?
+Bosnian girl!" during the Srebrenica massacre.

 Description and analysis

 It is part of the multiple permanent exhibitions and museum collections, including in the Memorial Centre Potočari, Srebrenica, Bosnia and Herzegovina.